 Update July 2016

 When it comes to building a business in the age of the Internet, some if not most young companies will forgo developing a marketing communications plan.
-Instead, they will fall back to easier methods such as promote the heck out of the product and hope for the best.
+Instead, they will fall back to more comfortable methods such as promote the heck out of the product and hope for the best.

 After listening to her interview with Daniel Roth from LinkedIn, Barbara’s business philosophy is based on an old-fashion idea that should be new again.
 What Barbara also lays claim to is that she is proud of her ‘getting angry’, it is a trait that she has used well in closing more sales, building the right partnerships and getting on Shark Tank!

 And, that’s why I am a new fan of Barbara Corcoran.
-Here are her top tips on building a business.
+Here are her top tips for building a business.

 - Have a goal

 - Bring in people that are opposite your skill set to help achieve your goal